Frederic1011/CICC-IBD-Healthcare-FDA510k-Weekly-Tracker/README.md

 - Move to a one-line-per-company/product view with “latest milestone” logic.

 ## 5) Automation (one-click weekly refresh)
-A simple macro button on `Weekly Summary` triggers a refresh workflow:
+A macro button on `Weekly_Update` triggers:
-- refresh Power Query connections,
+- refresh Power Query connections + pivots,
-- refresh pivot tables,
-- update the one-page summary cells.
+- update the “Last refresh time” timestamp.

 Goal: reduce the weekly refresh to a repeatable operation (analyst-friendly, low risk of manual errors).

-### Refresh Check (Data QC)
+### Refresh Check (Data QC gate)
-Before each weekly output is shared, a simple refresh check is applied:
+Before sharing the weekly output, the dashboard displays:
-- FOI classification match rate (join coverage)
+- FOI match rate (join coverage),
-- Unmapped FOI count
+- unmapped FOI count,
-- PASS / FAIL flag based on a predefined threshold
+- PASS/FAIL based on a configurable QC threshold.

 This ensures the weekly summary and screening long-list are internally reviewable.